 The types of items you can bring varies at each of our events depending on which repairer volunteers confirm their attendance.
 The best way to know is to keep an eye on our repair café webpage.
-We open our online booking form on this page one month before each event, when we also publicise the available types of repair.
-You can book in and bring along any item that you can carry that matches the services being offered.
-For health and safety reasons we cannot accept some items such as petrol lawn mowers, and these will be at the discretion of the organiser, or our Check-in volunteers.
+We open our online booking form on this page before each event, when we also publicise the available types of repair.
+You can book in and bring along any item that matches the services being offered.
+For health and safety reasons we may not be able to accept some items such as petrol lawn mowers, and these will be at the discretion of the organiser, or our check-in volunteers.
 You can always email us to check beforehand: firstname.lastname@example.org.

 How does it work?

-When you arrive, our Check-in volunteers will check you and your item in and will give you a ticket number, so that you can relax over a cup of tea or coffee and cake in the waiting area.
+When you arrive, our check-in volunteers will check you and your item in, so that you can relax over a cup of tea or coffee and cake in the waiting area.
 There may be a fair amount of waiting involved, so you may wish to bring something to keep you busy.
 You can also watch some repairs and chat to other guests and volunteers.
 Our repairer volunteers will come and find you by your name or your ticket number when they are due to look at your item, so that you may observe and assist with the repair.

 Is the service free?

 Our group is passionate about waste prevention, thus the service is free, yet we very much appreciate a cash donation.
-There are some costs associated with the Repair Café, such as spare parts, tools, consumables, refreshments etc. All other proceeds go towards our voluntary non profit initiative.
+There are some costs associated with the Repair Café, such as insurance, health & safety setup, spare parts, tools, consumables, refreshments etc. All other proceeds go to support our charity.
 If you happen to not have cash on you, you can make an online donation.